-You can block emails based on a particular word or phrase in Gmail or the dashboard.
+You can block emails based on a particular word or phrase from within Gmail or the Block Sender dashboard.

 With Block Sender you can block emails from your inbox if they contain a particular word or phrase.
 This is very useful for many reasons, some of which are: